The Violent Years

-The Violent Years is a 1956 American exploitation film directed by William Morgan and starring Jean Moorhead as Paula Parkins, the leader of a gang of juvenile delinquent high school girls.
+The Violent Years is a 1956 American exploitation film directed by William Morgan and starring Playboy Playmate Jean Moorhead as Paula Parkins, the leader of a gang of juvenile delinquent high school girls.
 The film is notable for having an uncredited Ed Wood as the author of its screenplay.
-It was released in 1956 on a double bill with the German import Conchita and the Engineer (aka Macumba).
+It was released in 1956 on a double bill with the reissued 1954 German import Conchita and the Engineer (a.k.a.
+Macumba).